Drawing Futures: Speculations in Contemporary Drawing for Art and Architecture

 Drawing Futures brings together international designers and artists for speculations in contemporary drawing for art and architecture.

-Despite numerous developments in technological manufacture and computational design that provide new grounds for designers, the act of drawing still plays a central role as a vehicle for speculation.
+Despite numerous developments in the technological manufacture and computational design that provide new grounds for designers, the act of drawing still plays a central role as a vehicle for speculation.
 There is a rich and long history of drawing tied to innovations in technology as well as to revolutions in our philosophical understanding of the world.
-In reflection of a society now underpinned by computational networks and interfaces allowing hitherto unprecedented views of the world, the changing status of the drawing and its representation as a political act demands a platform for reflection and innovation.
-Drawing Futures will present a compendium of projects, writings and interviews that critically reassess the act of drawing and where its future may lie.
+In a reflection of a society now underpinned by computational networks and interfaces allowing hitherto unprecedented views of the world, the changing status of the drawing and its representation as a political act demands a platform for reflection and innovation.
+Drawing Futures will present a compendium of projects, writings, and interviews that critically reassess the act of drawing and where its future may lie.

 Drawing Futures focuses on the discussion of how the field of drawing may expand synchronously alongside technological and computational developments.
 The book coincides with an international conference of the same name, taking place at The Bartlett School of Architecture, UCL, in November 2016.
 Bringing together practitioners from many creative fields, the book discusses how drawing is changing in relation to new technologies for the production and dissemination of ideas.

 About the Editors: